NeumoNeumo/INNC/README.md

-# libtensor
+#  INNC
-A tensor library.
+INNC Is Neural Networks in CPP.

 ## Test from source